Are you looking to optimize images on your WordPress website? If yes, then you landed in the right place!

 Optimus is a widely used WordPress image optimization plugin offered by KeyCDN.
 It automatically reduces the size of your site images without losing quality.

-This plugin aims to reduce up to 70% of the image size which positively affects the Core Web Vitals score which is one of the top ranking factors.
+This plugin aims to reduce up to 70% of the image size, which positively affects the Core Web Vitals score, which is one of the top ranking factors.

-Here is several top features Optimus plugin:
+Here are several top features Optimus plugin: